 My first guest blogger for the final day of Volunteers Week is Mandy.
 Mandy has Gastroparesis and although she initially struggled with how her diagnosis had changed her life, she eventually realised she had a “new normal”, and part of this this new normal is the voluntary work she does with Devon & Cornwall Police. […]

 Today’s guest blogger is Mimi.
 Mimi is 24 and received a heart transplant when she was 18 months old.
 She has since become involved with Live Life Give Life as an organ donation advocate, as well as volunteering as a Brownie leader with Girlguiding UK.
 I was born with dilated cardiomyopathy (which is a condition […]

 I’m Holly.
+I love cats, coffee, writing and anything with glitter.
 Billy the Kid is my transplanted kidney.